 This gorgeous little island 45-minutes by ferry from the town of Triabunna is home to some great hiking and biking trails.

-Many people spend a couple of days on the island, staying in the lodges near the ferry harbour or camping elsewhere on the island.
+Many people spend a couple of days on the island, staying in the penitentiary bunkhouses in Darlington or camping elsewhere on the island.

-Some of the most popular hiking trails take you to the painted cliffs, mount maria, and the fossil cliffs.
+Some of the most popular hiking trails take you to the Painted Cliffs, Bishop and Clerk and the Fossil Cliffs.

 Interestingly the northwestern coast is a marine reserve with a few interesting spots.
 Look out for some of the huge stingrays!

-The island is home to a large population of wombats, wallabies, kangaroos, Cape Barron geese, and even the elusive Tasmanian devil.
+The island is home to a large population of wombats, wallabies, kangaroos, Cape Barron geese, and even elusive Tasmanian devils.

 There are no shops or cars on the island so bring everything you need.